top of page

 Tu

-Michelle Tu is a Canadian student attending secondary school in Metro Vancouver with passions for medicine and community service.
+Michelle Tu is a Canadian student attending secondary school in Richmond, BC with passions for medicine and community service.

 The Story

-Having been born and raised in the province of British Columbia, Michelle grew up with the privilege of receiving adequate and accessible treatment from one of the best sectors in Canada’s public health care system.
+Having grown up in Canada, Michelle has had the privilege of receiving high-quality, accessible healthcare through a public health system.
 However, she was made aware from a young age that not everybody was fortunate enough to have access to medical care, let alone receive cost-free treatment.
-Michelle’s appreciation for public health care was cemented when she learned that it had provided her grandmother with life-saving cancer treatment.
-After seeing the positive impact public service creates, Michelle aspired to give back to the community in hopes that she too can make a difference in the lives of others, no matter how small.
-In middle school, she started volunteering to lead free sports and science programs for young children at community centres and libraries.
+After seeing the positive impact public service creates, Michelle aspired to give back to the community in hopes that she too could make a difference in the lives of others, no matter how small.

-Michelle hopes to major in biology for pre-medical studies at Johns Hopkins University.
-Following graduation, she aspires to further her learning through completing a M.D. degree and radiation oncology residency at the same institution.
-Ultimately, Michelle hopes to become a radiation oncologist at a public hospital, where she can provide care for cancer patients from diverse backgrounds, continuing her commitment to public service and pursuit of accessible healthcare.
+Michelle hopes to major in public health for pre-medical studies and ultimately hopes to become an oncologist at a public hospital, where she can provide care for cancer patients from diverse backgrounds, continuing her commitment to public service and pursuit of accessible healthcare.

 bottom of page